VRC-Haptics/VRCH-Server/README.md

 Once installed, it should be as simple as opening the application and assigning which parameters you want your device tied to.
 Here are the basics:

-- **KNOWN BUG:** The group editor does not reflect applied groups, check the Raw Data dropdown for the groups actually used in the program.
-(I am new to react, so help would be much appreciated)
 - All parameters must have a base of `/h`, parameters without this prefix are not currently tracked by the program.
 - Since it is possible to have a large number of haptic nodes, the parameters are divided up into groups, and are formatted like so: Group{`Front@0:15`}; `/h/Front_0, /h/Front_1, ...., /h/Front_15`
   - Singular nodes can be represented by: Group{`Front@0:0`}